Summary of significant accounting policies

 Government grants are recognized at their fair value if there is reasonable assurance that the grant will be received and all related conditions will be complied with.
 Cost grants are recognized as income over the periods necessary to match the grant on a systematic basis to the cost that it is intended to compensate.
 If the grant is an investment grant, its fair value is initially recognized as deferred income in Other non-current liabilities and then released to profit or loss over the expected useful life of the relevant asset.

-Performance shares and restricted share units are granted free of charge to eligible staff and generally vest after three years on the achievement of previously determined target vesting conditions.
-The cost of performance share units and restricted share units is measured by reference to the fair value of the DSM shares on the date on which the performance share units and restricted share units were granted and is recognized in profit or loss (Employee benefit costs) during the vesting period, together with a corresponding increase in equity.
+Performance share units and restricted share units are granted free of charge to eligible staff and generally vest after three years on the achievement of previously determined target vesting conditions.
+The cost of performance share units and restricted share units is measured by reference to the fair value of the DSM shares on the date on which the performance share units and restricted share units were granted or modified and is recognized in profit or loss (Employee benefit costs) during the vesting period, together with a corresponding increase in equity.
 Vesting conditions other than market conditions are taken into account by adjusting the number of equity instruments, so that the amount recognized during the vesting period in employee benefit costs is based on the number of equity instruments that eventually vest.